Neal Ashkanasy

-Neal M. Ashkanasy (born 5 June 1945) is an Australian academic best known for his work on emotions in the workplace.
-He was honored for his "service to tertiary education, to psychology and to the community."
-He began his career as a civil engineer but is now a Professor of Management at the University of Queensland Business School.
+Neal M. Ashkanasy (born 5 June 1945) is an Australian organizational psychologist and Emeritus Professor of Management at the University of Queensland Business School.
+He is known for his research on emotions in the workplace and organizational behaviour.
+He began his career as a civil engineer before transitioning to academia.

 Early life and education

 Ashkanasy was born in Melbourne, Australia to Maurice Ashkanasy, an early leader of the Australian Jewish community, and Heather Helen Ashkanasy.
 He attended Mt.
 Scopus College and Monash University, where he completed a degree in Civil Engineering in 1966.
 In 1968, he completed a master's degree in Water Engineering at the University of New South Wales in Sydney, Australia.

 Ashkanasy returned to university in 1970, where he completed a Graduate Diploma in Computer Science and a Bachelor of Arts (major in psychology) with First Class Honours and a University Medal, at the University of Queensland in Brisbane.
 He enrolled in a PhD in the UQ School of Psychology, which he completed in 1989.